Itsyourdriver/itsyourdriver.github.io/content/services/_index.md

 I host a couple of "alternative frontends" and (soon) other services which are completely free to use.

+### Update on Redlib
+> The fork that I am using has stopped working (due to a TLS error?), not sure why, but I'll update when it's working again.
+>
+> Everything else appears to be working fine. (as in nothing is blocked, but the status page might say otherwise if the server is down.)

 > Check uptime [here](https://status.driver.fyi/).
 >
 > **WARNING that the above status page is hosted by BetterStack which uses Google Analytics, nothing I can do about it for now until I replace it with something without tracking.**

 - [LibreMDb](https://lmdb.driver.fyi) - A frontend for iMDb.
 - [Quetre](https://quetre.driver.fyi) - A frontend for Quora.
 - [AnonymousOverflow](https://ao.driver.fyi) - A frontend for StackOverflow and all of their sites.
-(NOTE: Might be taking this out at any time due to Flaresolverr being a little performance-heavy for my tiny server.)
-- [Redlib](https://redlib.driver.fyi) - A frontend for reddit.
+- [Redlib](https://redlib.driver.fyi) - **Broken right now.** A frontend for reddit.
 Using a fork from [here](https://git.ptr.moe/baalajimaestro/redlib) to route traffic through reddit's onion service to prevent blocks (as my server is blocked by reddit due to their insane amounts of blocks on VPN/Datacenter IP addresses)

 All are protected by [Anubis](https://anubis.techaro.lol/).